Acura A-Spec and Type-S models: TL Type-S

 The Acura TL Type-S was introduced in 2001 for the 2002 model year.
 It featured a 3.2 L SOHC VTEC J-series V6 and added 35 hp (26 kW) over the base model for a total 260 hp (194 kW).
 Further upgrades included 17 in wheels, firmer seats and suspension.

 The TL Type-S was introduced once again for the 2007-2008 model years.
 The new TL Type-S received the Acura RL's 3.5-liter V6 tuned to 286 hp with either a 5-speed automatic with F1-style paddle shifters or a 6-speed manual transmission.
 The manual transmission includes a limited-slip differential.
 Exterior differences include quad exhaust pipes, restyled rear lamps and front fascia, lip spoiler, wider side sills, Brembo brakes, dark silver 10-spoke wheels, a "black chrome" grille rather than the standard glossy grille, and exclusive Type-S badging, plus an exclusive new color option, Kinetic Blue Pearl.
 The interior has Type-S badging on the steering wheel and headrests, more highly bolstered front seats, two-tone seats (only with the ebony/silver interior), metal racing pedals, carbon fiber trim, and red interior lighting (as opposed to blue in the base TL).
 Touch screen navigation is standard and the suspension has been firmed up.
 The only options are the aforementioned transmission and high-performance summer tires (Bridgestone Potenzas) rather than the standard all-season tires (Michelin Pilot MXM4s).

 RSX Type-S

 The Acura RSX Type-S had a 200 hp (150 kW) K20A2 or 210 hp (160 kW) K20Z1 (labeled in 2006 as 201 hp due to SAE hp calculation revision) in 2005–2006 and a close-ratio 6-speed manual transmission.
 An automatic transmission was not offered on the Type-S. The Type-S included additional features such as sport-tuned suspension, gunmetal painted wheels, 11.8-inch ventilated front disc brakes, larger sway bars and a Bose 7-speaker (including a subwoofer mounted on the spare tire) audio system.

+The RSX Type-S was also the subject of performance-oriented development beyond its standard factory specification.
+Acura's Factory Performance package for the RSX Type-S included track-tuned suspension, wheels, tires, brake components, and exterior components.
+The 2005 RSX Challenge had six automotive magazines modify RSX Type-S cars in partnership with specialty-equipment manufacturers to enhance horsepower, handling, and appearance.

+The RSX Type-S also received aftermarket support, with performance components available for its K-series engine and DC5 chassis.
+Jackspania Racing offers aftermarket components for Honda and Acura applications, including parts relevant to the RSX Type-S.